 Why Spark is Special

-What sets Spark apart from other tools in the Hadoop herd is the ability to handle both batch and streaming workloads at lightening fast speeds.
+What sets Spark apart from other tools in the Hadoop herd is the ability to handle both batch and streaming workloads at lightning-fast speeds.

 Back in 2009, AMPLab researchers recognized that Hadoop MapReduce was too slow and inefficient to deliver on new and rapidly growing data needs, such as real-time data analysis.
 As a solution to that problem, Spark was purposely built to handle iterative and interactive computing jobs at record speeds.